gomorpheus/morpheus-docs/administration/backups/backup_settings.rst

 Backup Settings
 ===============

-``Administration -> Backups``
+``Administration > Backups``

 Overview
 --------

-The Backups Settings page allows you enable or disableScheduled Backups, and select a Default Backup Storage Provider Backups within |morpheus| can always be run manually.
-However the scheduled backups toggle must be enabled to run jobs automatically.
-Configure the default storage provider to select the target location for all new backups.
-(This does not affect existing backups.)
+The Backup settings page allows you enable or disable scheduled backups, select a default backup bucket, and administer global settings related to backups.
+Changes to global settings only affect new backups going forward and do not affect existing backups.

 |morpheus| Backup Settings
 --------------------------

-Options:

 Scheduled Backups
-  Enable automatic scheduled backups for provisioned instances.
+  Enable automatic scheduled backups for provisioned instances

 Create Backups
-  When enabled, |morpheus| will automatically configure instances for manual or scheduled backups.
+  When enabled, |morpheus| will automatically configure instances for manual or scheduled backups

-Copy Snapshots to Store
-  Copy VMware snapshots to selected Backup
-Storage Provider
-  Default Backups Storage Provider
 Backup Appliance
-  When enabled, a Backup will be created to backup the |morpheus| appliance database.
-Select the ``Backup`` text link to edit Appliance Backup Settings and view existing Appliance Backups.
+  When enabled, a backup will be created for the |morpheus| appliance database.
+Select the ``Backup`` text link to view or edit settings related to the appliance backup

-Default Backup Provider
+Default Backup Bucket
-  Enable/Disable |morpheus| as the default backup provider.
+  Select an existing bucket as the default for future backup runs.
+Click the ``Infrastructure Storage`` text link to add a new storage bucket to |morpheus| if needed

-Default Backup Storage Provider
+Default Backup Schedule
-  Storage Providers can be configured and managed in the Infrastructure Storage section.
+  Choose a default schedule interval for automated backups.
+The available selections in this dropdown menu are Execution Schedules defined in ``Provisioning > Automation > Execute Scheduling``

-Backup Retention Count
+Default Backup Retention
-  Default maximum number of successful backups to retain.
+  Choose the default number of backups to be retained for automated Instance and appliance backup jobs

-.. include:: /administration/backups/veeam_config.rst
-.. include:: /administration/backups/commvault_config.rst